 Remaining eight units are completed in any order depending on prerequisite/corequisite requirements.
 Electives are drawn from a variety of units offered by the Discipline of Work and Organisational Studies and other disciplines in the University of Sydney Business School.

 For a progression guide for this degree, please refer to the Business School (Postgraduate) Handbook.

-The capstone unit, WORK6034 Talent Management, examines the theories, practices and debates associated with contemporary human resource development (HRD).
+The capstone unit, WORK6034 HRM and IR in Action, examines the theories, practices and debates associated with contemporary human resource development (HRD).
 The unit begins with an exploration of different conceptions of learning and skill.
 The process of HRD is examined, with a focus on needs assessment and the delivery and evaluation of learning.
 The relationship between HRD and other areas of HRM is explored, particularly work organisation, performance management, remuneration and enterprise governance.
 The role of organisational learning and knowledge management are examined in terms of changing conceptions of organisational structure and performance.
 A second section of the unit places HRD in the context of the wider environment.
-Australian policy debates are examined and HRD systems in other countries are introduced and comparisons drawn.
+Australian policy debates are examined and HRD systems in other countries are introduced and comparisons were drawn.
 The likely success of skills-led models of societal, industry and enterprise development in the context of globalisation and the knowledge economy are discussed.
 A third section of the unit explores the relationship between HRD and careers.
 The causes and consequences of changing career structures, the breakdown of internal labour markets and the development of new forms of organisation are examined.
 Particular attention is given to the issues of executive development and succession planning.

 Course outcomes and further study

 Sydney Master of Human Resource Management and Industrial Relations graduates are equipped with the knowledge and skills to pursue careers in traditional IR organisations such as unions, employer bodies and government as well as in HRM, research, policy development, consultancy work, industrial law and many aspects of private and public sector management.